 Fireplaces & Fire Pits in the Landscape

-THE GARDEN IS A DIFFERENT PLACE at night.
+The garden is a different place at night.
 A fireplace or fire pit lets us experience that dimension of the landscape.
 There is nothing quite like staying up late gazing into a campfire with friends.
 Like watching a sunset or sunrise, the appeal is universal.
 It’s guaranteed to inspire time after time.
-Get inspired.
-Talk to one of our registered landscape architects and start designing your outdoor environment.